 The last of the three men is former sailor Homer (Russell), who has lost his hands in an explosion on board ship and now uses hooks instead.
 He is especially apprehensive about what his family and friends will make of his hooks and struggles to be treated normally.
 Most of all, he's concerned about the reaction of his girl, Wilma (Cathy O'Donnell), and wonders if she will still want to marry him.

 The Best Years of Our Lives was inspired by an article in Time magazine about US Marines returning home from WWII.
-The independent producer Samuel Goldwyn commissioned the author and journalist MacKinlay Kantor to write a script, which was published as a blank verse novel "Glory for Me".
-The book was then adapted by Robert E. Sherwood into a finished screenplay.
+The screenplay had a slightly tortuous evolution, with the independent producer Samuel Goldwyn commissioning author and journalist MacKinlay Kantor to write it.
+Kantor's version was published as a blank verse novel "Glory for Me", and the book was then adapted by Robert E. Sherwood into a finished screenplay.
 The film reunited Goldwyn with his contract director William Wyler.
 Wyler had made several prestige pictures for Goldwyn, including Dead End (1937), Wuthering Heights (1939) and The Little Foxes (1941), before joining the US Army Air Corps to make documentaries.
 The film re-teamed Wyler with his regular cinematographer of the 1940s, Greg Toland, and editor Daniel Mandell.